 Sir Don McCullin was born in 1935 in London’s Finsbury Park, a poor and rough area at the time.
 Today he is recognised as one of the world’s greatest photographers.

 Between 1966 and 1984, McCullin worked for The Sunday Times Magazine.
 At the time, The Sunday Times was at the cutting edge of investigative, critical journalism.
 During this period, McCullin’s assignments included Biafra, the Belgian Congo, the Northern Irish ‘Troubles’, Bangladesh and the Lebanese civil war.
 It is his photographs of Vietnam and Cambodia that have become among the most famous and well-recognised.

 McCullin has been awarded numerous awards over the years, including two premier Awards from the World Press Photo and the 2006 Cornell Capa Award by the International Centre for Photography in New York for his lifetime contribution to photography.
 In 1993, he was the first photojournalist to be made a Commander of the British Empire (CBE).
-He is the author of more than a dozen books (mostly published by Jonathan Cape), including his acclaimed autobiography Unreasonable Behaviour (1990), and his 2001 Don McCullin retrospective.
-In 2011, alongside Hamiltons’ exposition of his platinum prints, the Tate Britain presented a solo exhibition comprising a wide selection of his subjects, and the Imperial War Museum displayed Shaped By War, featuring over 250 photographs, contact sheets and personal memorabilia.
-McCullin’s work has not only been exhibited in numerous exhibitions, but is held in various museum collections around the world.
-McCullin is today recognised as one of our greatest photographers.
+He is the author of more than a dozen books and his work is held in numerous private and public collections around the world.